 Henry Levin, Ph.D.

 Section of Eukaryotic Transposable Elements

 Transposable elements were highly active throughout evolution resulting in genome landscapes dominated by sequence repeats.
 The regulatory sequences contained within transposable elements have been broadly dispersed to form gene regulatory networks important for many biological functions.
 Our current studies focus on the integration of transposable elements and how de novo insertion modifies host biology.
 Experimental systems include the LTR retrotransposon of fission yeast, and HIV-1 in human cells.
 Recent work relies on the vast databases of human genetics to understand the role of transposable elements in human disease.
 Our studies of integration include inserts throughout the fission yeast genome that revealed pol II transcribed promoters are the primary targets of Tf1 integration.
 We adapted high throughput sequencing and developed new technology to sequence 1 million insertion sites.
 These experiments show that Tf1 has a preference for stress response promoters and the targeting of integration involves the DNA binding protein Sap1.
 We have also applied new methods to sequence 1 million integration sites of HIV-1 in cultured cells.
 These data led to the important discovery that the integrase of HIV-1 directs integration to highly spliced genes and interacts with splicing factors.
-We continue to develop novel methods for applying integration technology.
-As an example we developed a method called integration profiling that uses the transposon Hermes and deep sequencing to map the essential genes of fission yeast.
-We and other labs are using this method to identify genes with specific functions.
+We continue to study the chromatin determinants of HIV-1 integration relying extensively on ChIP-seq experiments.
+We are also designing experiments to test expression activity of sequence variants of placenta resulting in low birth weight.

-Laboratory website links
+Laboratory website links: